-PHY\ 121 GENERAL PHYSICS I
+PHY 121 GENERAL PHYSICS I

 This course addresses fundamental principles and properties related to mechanics, matter, heat and sound.
 Topics include kinematics, forces and Newton's Laws of Motion, dynamics of uniform circular motion, work and energy, momentum, elasticity, fluids, temperature and heat, kinetic theory of gases, thermodynamics, waves and sound.
 Course includes three hours of classroom instruction and three hours of laboratory each week.
-Prerequisite: Grade of C- or better in MAT\G139, grade of C- or better in MAT\G184, or eligibility for MAT\ G172 via qualifying score on mathematics placement test.
+Prerequisite: Grade of C- or better in MATG139, grade of C- or better in MATG139, grade of C- or better in MATG184, or eligibility for MAT G172 via qualifying score on mathematics placement test.

-PHY\ 122 GENERAL PHYSICS II
+PHY 122 GENERAL PHYSICS II

 A continuation of General Physics I, this course deals with electricity, magnetism, light, and modern physics.
 Topics include: electric forces and fields, electric potential, electrical circuits, magnetic forces and fields, electromagnetic induction, AC circuits, electromagnetic waves, optics, interference phenomena, special relativity, particles and waves, and the nature of the atom.
 Three hours of classroom instruction and three hours of laboratory weekly.

-Prerequisite: PHY\ 121.
+Prerequisite: PHY 121.